sr3dna/androme/README.md

 -- Open Chrome: http://localhost:3000/demos/form.html

-If you install via NPM then it is recommended you put androme into its own separate folder rather than inside "node_modules".
+If you install via NPM then it is recommended you put androme into its own separate folder rather than hosting it inside "node_modules".

 Library files are in the /dist folder.
 There is a babel minified for production (ES5) and non-babel version for development (ES6).